Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 Source: BackLinko

-Many of us are probably utterly convinced that the number one target audience for TikTok is Gen-Z users—young, trendy people with lots of time to spare for watching and creating short-form video content.
+Many of us are probably convinced that the main target audience for TikTok is Gen-Z users: young, trendy people with lots of time to spare for watching and creating short-form video content.
 Well, that’s only half-true.

 Source: Backlinko